CodeWitchBella/isbl-fs/README.md

 ## Available functions

-See start of `index.mjs` file.
+See start of `index.js` file.
 It lists all the exports.